hperier1998/YnovAndroid1erProjet/README.md

 2. Adding the 'Settings' section of the application.
      - Possibility to change the language of the application without changing the language of the phone.
      - Possibility to switch between Dark/Light mode.
-          - Modifying the Dark mode colors to be more visible.
-3. Adding different types of questions to the questionnaire, for example:
-     - Input text in the questionnaire.
-     - Spinner (drop down menu).
-     - Date picker (calendar).
-     - Slider.
-4. Updating the application to keep information in fragments.
+3. Updating the application to keep information in fragments.
      - Store the user's name that is inputted at application launch.
      - Store the user's score for the 'Congratulation' page at the end of the questionnaire.